• Skip to main content

 The fifth official was an official meant to serve as a replacement for either of the assistant referees in the unlikely event of an injury or incident that would prevent the assistant from continuing the game.

 For matches in the 2006 World Cup, FIFA assigned five officials.
-The roles of the fifth official includes:
+The roles of the fifth official include:

 • He assists the fourth official in a variety of tasks and potentially be called upon to replace another match official if necessary.

-• He replaces the assistant referee if he couldn’t perform his duties.
+• He replaces the assistant referee if he can’t perform his duties.

 In the current Laws of the Game, the role of the fifth official has been reduced to that of the reserve assistant referee (RAR, also known as the reserve official).
 They have no duties other than to replace an assistant referee or fourth official who is unable to continue.